-Community Gaming Grants are awarded based on the demonstrated size and scope of an organization's program delivery and overall community benefit.
-Grant amounts may vary from year to year and the decision whether to award a Community Gaming Grant, including any specific terms and conditions, rests with the grant manager, as set out in the Gaming Control Act.
+Grants are awarded based on the demonstrated size and scope of an organization's program delivery and overall community benefit.
+Grant amounts may vary from year to year and the decision whether to award a grant, including any specific terms and conditions, rests with the grant manager, as set out in the Gaming Control Act.

-The maximum amount of money an organization can receive for a Community Gaming Grant depends on the delivery level of the program(s) for which funding is requested.
+The maximum grant amount an organization can receive depends on the delivery level of the program(s) for which funding is requested.